Candidate & Committee Services

 Statewide Offices

-Match Formula
+Match Formula$6-to-$1

-Example $100 contribution gets $600 public matching funds for a total of $700
+Example$100 contribution gets $600 public matching funds for a total of $700

-$250 contribution gets $1,500 public matching funds for a maximum of $1,750
+Maximum Match Amount Per Election$1,050 contribution gets the first $250 matched providing $1,500 in public matching funds for a grand total of $2,550

 State Legislative Offices

-$12-to-$1 for first $50
+Match Formula$12-to-$1 for first $50

 $9-to-$1 for next $100